Starjammers: Origin

 The story of the Starjammers began with Christopher Summers, a military pilot returning with his family from a trip to Alaska.
 Without warning their plane was attacked.
 Chris's wife, Katherine, strapped their two sons (Scott Summers and Alexander Summers, who later became the X-Men Cyclops and Havok) to their only parachute and pushed them out of the plane, saving their lives.
 The husband and wife were then teleported from their plane to the ship of an advanced alien race called the Shi'ar.
 This had been a zoological scouting mission to bring in a human specimen.
-They were brought before D'Ken, the then ruler of the Shi'ar Empire, who was immediately smitten with Katherine, making her his concubine and sending her husband to the slave pits.
+They were brought before D'Ken, the ruler of the Shi'ar, who was immediately smitten with Katherine, making her his concubine and sending her husband to the slave pits.
 Eventually, Christopher escaped and reached D'Ken's private quarters to try to assassinate him.
-However, he was caught and punished by having his wife murdered before his eyes, and his unborn son cut out of her womb.
+However, he was caught and punished by having his wife murdered before his eyes, and his unborn son Gabriel cut out of her womb.
 His spirit broken, he was sent to a mining camp on another planet.